Neko 0.9.99

 The version

-keywords is reserved to track changes in the format of the file.
-The the subsections below we list all the configuration options for each of the high-level objects.
+keyword is reserved to track changes in the format of the file.
+The subsections below we list all the configuration options for each of the high-level objects.
 Some parameters will have default values, and are therefore optional.

 A common scheme for controlling the output frequency is applied for various outputs.
 It is described already now in order to clarify the meaning of several parameters found in the tables below.

-The frequency is controlled by two paramters, ending with _control
+The frequency is controlled by two parameters, ending with _control

 and _value